 While this deck is sometimes referred to as Beast Hunter, it is always going to be Midrange Hunter in the hearts of us old school players.
 This deck was one of the first real powerhouse lists in the game when Constructed Seasons were first released.
 The deck was also known at the time as "Sunshine Hunter" which was dubbed by Lifecoach who named the deck after his daughter (hopefully I'm remembering this correctly).
 This version of the deck took advantage of some previously un-nerfed cards.was still a low cost card draw powerhouse, and was the card that fueled it. was still 0-cost, and only cost 4-mana.
 All these cards combined made for a potent deck that dominated the ladder.

-Midrange Hunter Deck List
+Midrange Hunter Deck List in Rise of Shadows

 |2x -||2x -|